skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 }
 ```

-3. Press play in GraphiQL to execute the query
+3. Press play in GraphiQL to execute the query.

 4. You should get results like below: